MPottsOConnor/PROJECTS2/README.md

 The files contained in this repository are all the .java and .jsp files that I was responsible for during a development project.
 The project involved creating a blog.

+Unfortunately the completed blog has too many files for the one repository and we ran an apache server for the .jsp pages (self-hosted).

 Java servlets: